ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 Each of the `Programs\Python3n\` paths will contain a `python.exe`.

 * Running `python` from the command line will run the `python.exe` that was most recently installed.
 * If you `pip install` an executable Python script like `black`, running `black` will start from the top of the list and run the first `Scripts\black` found.
 * You will also have the Python Launcher, which you run with `py` at the command line.

 If, however, you install Python by downloading and running `*.exe` files from [Download Python \| Python.org](https://www.python.org/downloads/), none of these `Python\Python3n\` or `Python\Python3n\Scripts` entries will be added to your path.

 * Running `python` from the command line will launch the Microsoft Store, offering to let you download and install the "missing" Python executable.
 * Running a pip-installed script will give you an error message: `The term 'black' is not recognized`.
 * You will only have the Python Launcher in your path.

 To use the Python Launcher ...

 * Run `py` to run the latest Python version.
 * Run `py -3.11` to run another version.
 * Run `py -m black` to run black from the Scripts folder of the latest Python version.
 * Run `py -3.11 -m black` to run black from the Scripts folder of another Python version.
 * To run another version by default, create a new User Environment Variable, `PY_PYTHON` and set the value to the default you'd like to run.
 For example, `3.11`.
 * `python` will run as expected from inside a virtual environment.

 I prefer the Python-Launcher-only setup, because `python` will *only* work from inside a virtual environment.
 So, any script you set up to run `python` will only work from a virtual environment, and you can run the latest version from inside a virtual environment by running 'py'.

 To accomplish this with a winget install, delete all the `Python\Python3.n` and `Python.n\Scripts` entries from your Path environment variable.

-## Older Python Versions
+## older Python versions

 Having the exact Python versions you intend to support installed on your machine is less important than it used to be, because we can test whatever versions we like with continuous integration.
 So, when it comes to older versions of Python, you don't *have* to compile the latest security release.

 If you visit [python.org/downloads](https://www.python.org/downloads/), you will see more recent minor versions of older major versions.
 For instance, right now, winget installs 3.8.10.
 The latest (source-only) security release for Python 3.8 is 3.8.20.
 If you navigate to the install page for one of these source-only releases, you will see a note like this one:

 > **No installers**
->
 > According to the release calendar specified in [PEP 569](https://www.python.org/dev/peps/pep-0569/), Python 3.8 is now in the "security fixes only" stage of its life cycle: 3.8 branch only accepts security fixes and releases of those are made irregularly in source-only form until October 2024.
 Python 3.8 isn't receiving regular bug fixes anymore, and binary installers are no longer provided for it. **Python 3.8.10** was the last full _bugfix release_ of Python 3.8 with binary installers.

 ... which will direct you to the latest binary (which is probably the binary winget installed).
 If you're not comfortable *not* having the latest security releases for these older versions, you can just not install those at all and rely on ci for your tests.
 For what it's worth, my brother works at a company running Python 2.7 in 2024.